kienndo/Sanntidsprogrammering/README.md

 Currently, if the master terminal is killed, both other computers take over as primary.
 Ideally, only one of them should become the primary and the other a backup, but we were unsuccessful in implementing this.

 ### Notes regarding the code
-We were unable to successfully implement the code for handling disconnections.
-For this reason, we have included pseudo code to maintain the code quality in the original code.
+We were unable to successfully implement the code that was supposed to handle disconnections.
+For this reason, we have included a pseudo code to maintain the code quality in the original code.